OCG-583-Waves/OCG-583-Waves.github.io/README.md

 Collaboration: Students are encouraged to work together but must write up their own solutsion to the homework assignments and laboratory reports.

 Software: This class will involve in class lessons on Mathematica.
 You will also maintain your own github repo to submit homeworks and lab assignments.
 Students should plan on bringing their laptops to class.
 Mathematica is available to all URI students (more info [here](https://its.uri.edu/services/it-service-mathematica/)).
 Jupyter notebooks will also be used.
+Finally, we will explore LLMs.
+URI GSO students have access to librechat.

 Grading: Homework 35%, Labs 30%, Midterm 20%, Final project 15%.